Sneaky alcohol marketing tactics you should be aware of

 Supposedly ‘healthier’ alcohol

 A tactic used by many industries (junk food, we’re looking at you) is attaching health claims to unhealthy products.
 We’ve been seeing alcohol companies use terms like ‘vegan’, ‘natural’, and ‘organic’ to describe some drinks.
-These claims create ‘health halos’, and give the impression that some products are healthier than others.
+These claims create ‘health halos’, and give the impression that some products are 'better for you' than others.
 But when it comes to alcohol products, it doesn’t matter how many healthy-sounding words are in the ad – it’s the alcohol itself that can harm our health, including being a cause of seven different cancers.

 Alcohol & the COVID-19 pandemic